Do You Need Title Insurance?

 - Title Insurance Coverage and Claims

-When you buy a new home, you don't get handed the piece of land -- you are given title.
-A title is the owner's right to own and use the property.
-How a home is titled can vary.
-For example, you might hold the title as tenants in common or as joint tenants, there may be a right of survivorship, or there might be a life estate in the home.
+When you buy a new home, you are given title.
+That is, you are given the right to own and use the property as defined in the title document.
+The title may be in your name, or you may hold it with another person as "joint tenants" or as tenants in common.
+You may have a right of survivorship, or there might be a life estate in the home.

 The title search shows not only limitations on the use of the property and rights others may have in the property, but also any encumbrances like liens or monetary obligations that are outstanding against the property.

 Title insurance, on the other hand, covers events relating to the title that have already happened.
 It does not cover anything that happens to the title after the date of issuance.
-So, for instance, if you have liens filed against the property for taxes that you didn't get around to paying, your title insurance policy is not going to help you.
-But, if the lien is for taxes not paid by someone who owned the house 80 years ago, then you may have coverage under your title policy.
+So, for instance, if you have a lien filed against your property for taxes you didn't pay, your title insurance policy is not going to help you.
+But, if the lien is for taxes not paid by someone who owned the house 80 years ago, then you may have coverage under your title insurance policy.

 Before offering to issue a title insurance policy, a title company will do a title search to learn whether there are any problems or limitations with the title.
-This search is done in an effort to minimize the risks of offering insurance.
-By minimizing the risks of claims being made, a title insurance company is able to offer its insurance policies for a relatively low, one-time fee.
+This search is done to minimize the risks of offering insurance.
+That way the title insurance company is able to offer its insurance policies for a relatively low, one-time fee.